Is Your Back Pain ‘Radicular’?

 - It is the most common form of sciatica, affecting 90% of cases by a herniated disc with nerve root compression.

-Here are at least 10 important ways you can treat it
+Here are at least 10 ways that you can treat it

 Now that you know 9 ways to identify the pain, here what you can do: